 How to grab attention in 6 seconds

-Studies performed in the last 10 years have claimed that certain stimuli such as motion onset can attract attention, and therefore out of home advertising is a well-placed medium to engage the consumer with high impact, and full motion screens.
+Studies performed in the last 10 years have claimed that certain stimuli such as motion onset can attract attention.
+Therefore, out-of-home advertising is a well-placed medium to engage the consumer with high impact, and full motion screens.

 These studies indicate that the human brain has more sensitivity to objects that move towards them, rather than those that remain static or move away, reaction times increasing in rank from looming, to receding, to static.

-Some OOH screens have a very short dwell time depending how long it takes the consumer to pass by, and many roadside locations are essentially static for safety reasons.
+Some DOOH screens have a very short dwell time depending how long it takes the consumer to pass by, and many roadside locations are essentially static for safety reasons.

 Considering the dwell time of the environment is key to an impactful message, and in many cases the permitted animation is just 6 seconds.
 Thereby an effective tip is to use that motion time most effectively with looming imagery and animation.

 #4 Product images transfer messages effectively in OOH

 Use an image to transfer the brand or product message quickly